hiddentester/Math-Conversion/README.md

-# Math-Conversion
+Utilities
+Assorted tools to do stuff with data

-Tools to convert numbers into other numbers
+MathConversion: convert numbers into other numbers